-Prior to his tenure at SAS, Mr. Bulk was employed by NASA’s Johnson Space Center as a Deputy Program Manager with NASA’s Commercial Crew & Cargo Program Office.
+Prior to co-founding SAS, Mr. Bulk was employed by NASA at the Johnson Space Center as a Deputy Program Manager with NASA’s Commercial Crew & Cargo Program Office.
 He also worked at NASA’s Launch Services Program at Kennedy Space Center as a Project Systems Engineer responsible for Atlas V Launch Vehicle Certification.
-Mr. Bulk also served as the Lead Project Engineer on the Orbital Space Plane Program, and Integration Engineer for a variety of large science missions (GOES, TDRS, MRO, Pluto New Horizons) and secondary payloads such as the Athena Kodiak Star Mission.
+In addition, Mr. Bulk served as a Lead Project Engineer on the Orbital Space Plane Program, and as a Mission Integration Engineer for a variety of large science missions (GOES, TDRS, MRO, Pluto New Horizons) and secondary missions.
 Prior to joining NASA, Mr. Bulk was employed by Lockheed Martin Space Systems Company as a Propulsion Systems Engineer on the RD-180 engine program, part of the successful development team on the Atlas III and Atlas V launch systems.

 Mr. Bulk holds a degree in Aeronautical & Astronautical Engineering from Ohio State University and a Masters Degree in Space Systems Engineering from the Florida Institute of Technology.